Code of ethics of physicians

 O.C.
 1213-2002, s.
 112.

-113. A physician who accepts a request for consultation from a physician must promptly provide the latter with the written results of his consultation and the recommendations he considers appropriate.
-He may also, if he considers it necessary, provide another health professional who refers a patient to him or to whom he refers a patient with any information useful to the care and services to be given to that patient.
+113. A physician must accept a request for consultation from a physician and must promptly provide the latter with the written results of his or her consultation and the recommendations the physician considers appropriate.
+The physician may also, if he considers it necessary, provide another health professional or another authorized person who refers a patient to him or her or to whom the physician refers a patient with any information useful to the care and services to be given to that patient.

 114. A physician must, in an emergency, assist a colleague or another health professional in the practice of his profession when the latter requests it.

 O.C.
 1213-2002, s.
 114.

 115. A physician must not take credit for work performed by a colleague or any other person.